risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

  page3   |            1 |               1 | 2023-06-13 10:09:00+00:00
 ```

-For more information, check [Ingest data from Kafka](https://docs.risingwave.com/docs/current/ingest-from-kafka/) from the official documentation.
+For more information on consuming data from Kafka, check [Ingest data from Kafka](https://docs.risingwave.com/docs/current/ingest-from-kafka/) from the official documentation.